Cghlewis/data-mgmt-ed-research-book/_book/09-data-tracking.md

 <p class="caption">(\#fig:fig10-2)Example timeline for constructing and using a tracking database</p>
 </div>

 While the tracking phase appears after collection in Figure \@ref(fig:fig10-1), it is most beneficial to build this database before you begin recruiting participants, typically during the same time that you are building your data collection tools.
-This way, as your team recruits participants, you assign participants study IDs and record information such as name, consent status, and any other necessary identifying contact information into the participant database (see Figure \@ref(fig:fig10-2) for example of what this workflow may look like).
+This way, as your team recruits participants, you can record information such as name, consent status, and any other necessary identifying contact information in the participant database and begin assigning participants study IDs (see Figure \@ref(fig:fig10-2) for example of what this workflow may look like).
 Depending on your database system, you may even be able to scan and upload copies of your consent forms into the database.

 While a project coordinator can build this database, it can be helpful to consult with a data manager, or someone with relational database expertise, when creating this system.
 This ensures that your system is set up efficiently and comprehensively.

-This database may be a standalone structure, used only for tracking and anonymization purposes.
-Or it may be integrated as part of your larger study system, where all study data is collected and/or entered as well.
+This database may be a standalone structure, used only for tracking and anonymization purposes, or it may be integrated as part of your larger study system, where all study data is collected and/or entered as well.

 ### Relational databases

 Before we discuss how to build this database, it is helpful to have a basic understanding of the benefits of relational databases, first introduced in Section \@ref(structure-database).
 Using a relational database to track participant information, compared to disparate, non-connected spreadsheets, has many benefits including reducing data entry errors and improving efficiency.
 A relational database organizes information into tables, made up of records (rows) and fields (columns), and tables are related through keys [@bourgeois_information_2014; @chen_database_2022].
-The general steps for building a relational database are below.
+There are three general steps for building a relational database.

-1. Decide what fields you want to collect and on whom you want to collect them.
-2. Group those fields by entity (e.g., students, teachers, schools) and purpose.
-Create tables for those groups.
+1. Create tables made up of fields (i.e., variables)
-3. Choose one or more fields to uniquely identify rows in those tables as primary keys.
+2. Choose one or more fields to uniquely identify rows in those tables as primary keys.
 These keys should not change at any point.
 Typically these keys are your assigned unique study IDs.
-4. Create relationships between tables through both primary and foreign keys
+3. Create relationships between tables through both primary and foreign keys

 We can also further refine our database through normalization, structuring our database according to normal form rules [@bourgeois_information_2014; @nguyen_relational_2017; @the_nobles_normalization_2020] to reduce redundancy and improve data integrity.
 Going in to more detail about normalization is outside of the scope of this book and building a database that follows all the normal form rules requires specific expertise, which most teams may not have.
-So with that said, it is perfectly acceptable to build a database that is not perfectly optimized but that works well for your team!
+So with that said, it is completely acceptable to build a database that is not perfectly optimized but that works well for your team!
 The most important thing to consider when building a relational database is to not duplicate information across tables.
 Any one field should only need to be updated in one location, never more than one.

 Let's compare a very simple example of building a tracking database using a relational model and a non-relational model.